oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

     ![This image shows the sample Bar Chart expanded to take up the entire panel.
 With the Bar Chart selected, its Properties pane shows on the right on the Quick Start tab.](images/panel-on-page-chart-resize.png " ")

-4. In the Properties pane, click **Add Data** to open the Add Data Quick Start.
+4. In the Properties pane's Quick Start tab, click **Add Data** to open the Add Data Quick Start.

 5. On the Locate Data step of the Quick Start, select **Employee** under Business Objects and click **Next**.